Japanese submarine I-10: First war patrol

 Heading toward Hawaii after leaving the waters around American Samoa, I-10 arrived in a patrol area 1,300 nmi south of Oahu on 7 December 1941, the day the Japanese attacked Pearl Harbor.
 On 9 December, she received a report that the submarine I-18 had sighted the U.S. Navy aircraft carrier USS Lexington, along with orders to leave her patrol area and join the search for Lexington.
-While 700 nmi southeast of Hawaii after dark that evening, she fired one torpedo at the Panamanian 4,430-gross register ton motor vessel Donerail, which was on a voyage from Suva to Vancouver, British Columbia, Canada, with cargo of sugar and pineapples.
+While 700 nmi southeast of Hawaii after dark that evening, she fired one torpedo at the Panamanian 4,430-gross register ton motor vessel Donerail, which was on a voyage from Suva to Vancouver, British Columbia, Canada, with a cargo of sugar and pineapples.
 After the torpedo missed, she surfaced and attacked Donerail with gunfire, firing twenty 140 mm rounds.
 As Donerail′s crew abandoned ship, one shell struck her starboard lifeboat while it still hung in its davits, completely destroying it and killing everyone in it.
 Donerail sank two hours later at 08°N 152°W. Meanwhile, I-10′s crew opened machine gun fire on her survivors.
 Twenty-seven of Donerail′s passengers and crew died in the sinking and subsequent massacre, leaving only 16 alive.
 Of the 42 people aboard Donerail, only eight ultimately survived, reaching Tarawa in the Gilbert Islands 38 days later.

 On 12 December 1941, I-10 was reassigned to the Advance Force, and that day she received orders to proceed to the United States West Coast and patrol in an area off San Diego, California.
 On 13 December 1941, Japanese Imperial General Headquarters ordered the submarines of the 6th Fleet to bombard the U.S. West Coast.
 On 14 December 1941, the 6th Fleet′s commander, Vice Admiral Mitsumi Shimizu, in turn ordered I-10 and the submarines I-9, I-15, I-17, I-19, I-21, I-23, I-25, and I-26 each to fire 30 rounds at targets on the U.S. West Coast on the evening of 25 December 1941, with the commander of Submarine Squadron 1, Rear Admiral Tsutomu Sato. aboard I-9 in overall command of the bombardment.
 On 22 December 1941 the commander-in-chief of the Combined Fleet, Admiral Isoroku Yamamoto, postponed the bombardment until 27 December.
 On 27 December 1941, Sato cancelled the bombardment because most of the submarines tasked with carrying it out were low on fuel.
 I-10′s time off the U.S. West Coast otherwise passed quietly.
 On 9 January 1942 she was reassigned directly to 6th Fleet headquarters, and on 11 January 1942 she arrived at Kwajalein.